gerrit-coder/plugins_coder-workspace/README.md

    - Verify organization exists
    - Ensure user has access to organization

+#### Cross-browser login redirect (Coder and Gerrit in different browsers)

+If Gerrit is opened in a browser that isn’t logged into Coder, API calls may return 401 and app deeplinks may redirect to login.

+Mitigations supported by the plugin:

+1. API requests
+   - The plugin sends your API key in the `Coder-Session-Token` header by default.
+   - If `retryAuthWithQueryParam = true`, it will automatically retry failed requests by appending the token as a query parameter (name controlled by `apiKeyQueryParamName`, default `coder_session_token`).

+2. App deeplinks
+   - If `appendTokenToAppUrl = true`, the plugin appends the token to the app URL so opening from a non-authenticated browser works without a redirect.

+Security note: Only enable `appendTokenToAppUrl` in trusted environments, since tokens in URLs can appear in history and server logs.
+Disable it once you’re logged into Coder in the same browser.

 #### Exact name not created (strictName)

 If you expect an exact name (for example, `gerrit-coder-1`) but see a suffixed name or a reuse: